cyborgcatboy/srap/README.md

 Tested with bash and zsh, should work on nsh, ksh, tcsh, ion, and fish shells as well as far as i know.

+Includes a helper for the alias command, so you don't have to escape quotations, but that is good practise!

 ## License
 This program and all source code is licensed under the GNU GPLv3